-Other carriers like Qatar Airways or Singapore Airlines might get more praise for their business class overall, but Turkish business class is nearly synonymous with high-end catering – there’s even an onboard chef!
-There’s spiffy new seats onboard their Boeing 787s and Airbus A350s, a massive lounge at their new Istanbul (IST) hub airport, and some great ways to book these seats using fewer points and miles than almost any airline would charge you.
+Other carriers like Qatar Airways or Singapore Airlines might get more praise for their business class overall, but Turkish business class is nearly synonymous with high-end catering – there's even an onboard chef!
+There are spiffy new seats onboard their Boeing 787s and Airbus A350s, a massive lounge at their new Istanbul (IST) hub airport, and some great ways to book these seats using fewer points and miles than almost any airline would charge you.
 What more could you want?

 So I hopped on the long flight from Istanbul to San Francisco (SFO) with some high expectations, to say the least.
 Did Turkish Airlines deliver?